codegenin/VueJsProjects/smoothies/README.md

 # Configuration

-## create src/firebase/init.js and add code snippet replacing the xxxx with your firebase credentials
+## Create file src/firebase/init.js and add code snippet replacing the xxxx with your firebase credentials

 ``` javascript
 import firebase from 'firebase';